How to Prepare for the New Brunswick SAFE Home Assessment Without Failing

 - Outdoor hazards: unsecured sheds, farm equipment, chemical storage, steep drops

-- Heating systems: proper clearances around wood stoves, WETT documentation for solid fuel heating
+- Heating systems: proper clearances around wood stoves and any documentation DSD requires for solid-fuel heating

 Room-by-Room Walkthrough Checklist